 - French Tech label.

 You want to relocate to Lyon?
 And want to find out more about the market?
 Here are the key data on the sector.
-The "business property" base of the CECIM is collected annually and in full by the Métropole de Lyon.
+The "business property" base of the Cecim is collected annually and in full by Lyon Métropole.

 Shows, congresses, fairs, sporting events: Lyon lives to the rhythm of national and international events...
 Today, the city is one of the most dynamic, innovative and functional in Europe for the creation and hosting of events.

-Nationally, the 2nd conference and show city and 20th in Europe*, every year Lyon hosts some forty congresses and around a hundred shows.
+Nationally, the 2nd conference and show city and 35th in Europe, every year Lyon hosts some sixty congresses and around a hundred shows.

 For these major events, the red carpet is literally rolled out with a single watchword: excellence of welcome, with a dozen tourism stakeholders mobilised.

-Since an area of 500 ha in the heart of the Métropole de Lyon was classified as a World Heritage Site by Unesco in 1996, Lyon has been working on its image and perfecting its assets.
+Since an area of 500 ha in the heart of the Greater Lyon was classified as a World Heritage Site by Unesco in 1996, Lyon has been working on its image and perfecting its assets.

-This change is reflected today by strong growth in tourist numbers, in particular at weekends and in the summer season.
-With 20 % of visitors coming from abroad and an average stay of 3 days, Lyon has become a city-break destination for lovers of gastronomy and heritage.
+This change is reflected today by growth in tourist numbers, in particular at weekends and in the summer season.
+With 22 % of visitors coming from abroad and an average stay of 3.7 days, Lyon has become a city-break destination for lovers of gastronomy and heritage.